General Epoxy Safety Guidelines

 Provide ventilation and wear a dust/mist mask or respirator when sanding epoxy, especially partially cured epoxy.
 Breathing partially cured epoxy dust increases your risk of sensitization.
 Although epoxy cures quickly to a sandable solid, it may take over two weeks at room temperature, or elevated-temperature post-curing, to cure completely.

-Keep your workshop clean to avoid incidental contact is important in preventing overexposure.
+Keeping your workshop clean to avoid incidental contact is important in preventing overexposure.
 Avoid touching door handles, light switches, and containers when you have epoxy residue on your gloves because you may touch them later without gloves on.
 Clean up spills with a scraper, collecting as much material as possible.
 Follow up with absorbent towels.
 Use sand, clay or other inert absorbent material to contain large spills.
 DO NOT use sawdust or other fine cellulose materials to absorb hardeners.
 Clean resin or mixed epoxy residue with acetone, lacquer thinner, or alcohol.
 Follow all safety warnings on solvent containers.
 Clean hardener residue with warm soapy water.
 You may reclaim uncontaminated resin or hardener for use.
 DO NOT dispose of hardener in a trash receptacle containing sawdust or other fine cellulose materials, they can spontaneously combust.

 Safely dispose of epoxy resin, hardener, and empty containers.
 Puncture a corner of the can and drain residue into the appropriate new container of resin or hardener.
-Do not dispose of resin or hardener in the liquid state as standard workplace or household refuse.
+Do not dispose of resin or hardener in the liquid state as you would typical workplace or household refuse.
 Mix and cure waste resin and hardener (in small quantities) to make a non-hazardous inert solid.
 CAUTION!
 Pots of curing epoxy can get hot enough to ignite surrounding combustible materials and give off hazardous fumes.
 Place pots of mixed epoxy in a safe and ventilated area, away from workers and combustible materials.
 Dispose of the solid mass only after it has completely cured and cooled.
 Follow federal, state or local disposal regulations.